 - 1. Refund the extra Mr B paid each month with the Shawbrook loan. - 2.
 Add simple interest from the date of each payment until Mr B receives his refund. - 3.
 Refund the extra Mr B paid with the refinanced loan. - 4.
 Add simple interest from the date of each payment until Mr B receives his refund. - 5.
-Pay Mr B the difference between the amount now owed and the amount he would've owed if the system had been self-funding over the term of the loan.
+Pay Mr B the difference between the amount now owed and the amount he would've owed if the system had been self-funding over a ten-year period.